-It is recommended that you do not read ahead in the book.
 Learning best occurs if you consider how you would approach a problem prior to hearing about other approaches.
 This is part of the "experiential learning" approach.
-However, this is just a recommendation.
-Do as you like.
+This can be done when using the lecture slides should you miss a class session.
+Also, I will use this in class and ask people to write their responses before pushing on as to the evidence-based answers.